Drone-FYP2021-PolyU-EIE/Gazebo-simulation/README.md

 2021-10-29 successfully install realsense D435i into drone model and all the camera topic seems work normally, start to study VINS-FUSION for localization component

 2021-11-8 finish the vins-fusion testing in Gazebo environment and start to study octomap

+2021-11-10 finish the testing for vins-fusion part and octomap with downsampled point cloud in Gazebo, start to implement the object detection into the Gazebo

 ### Remark
 ```test_attention_clipper.launch``` will automatically map the input Bounding Box into the point cloud, it seems to map the original point into d435_depth_optical_frame